mk-pmb/msspeechsdk_v011_wine_howto/README.md

     `wine msiexec /i setups/SpeechPlatformRuntime.msi`
     should start the install dialog.

-1. Install the SDK: msiexec, dialog-powered.
+1. Install the SDK: msiexec (as above), dialog-powered.
     * Remember into which directory you install the SDK.
       In this tutorial I'll assume `C:\MS_SpeechSDK_v011`.
       You'll need DLL files from the SDK's `Assembly` subdirectory.

-1. Install languages: msiexec, non-interactive.
+1. Install languages: msiexec (as above), non-interactive.
-    On Windows, this means the only dialog you'll see (if your machine is slow enough ;-) ) is a progress dialog, which auto-closes on success.
+    * On Windows, this means the only dialog you'll see (if your machine is slow enough ;-) ) is a progress dialog, which auto-closes on success.
-    In wine, it installs completely silently,
-    so you'll have to just hope it succeeds.
+    * In wine, it installs completely silently, so you'll have to just hope it succeeds.
-    (or `strace` it.)
+      (Or you may `strace` it.)